viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 calib coefficient gain error: 007F (6.3%)

-press BTN0 to start ADC conversion press BTN1 to switch between VAUX1 and VPVN inputs VAUX1 is activated as the input
+press BTN0 to start ADC conversion press BTN1 to switch between VAUX[1] and VP/VN inputs VAUX[1] is activated as the input
 ```

 Information under the header `--lwIP Socket Mode TCP Startup--` comes from the lwIP network initialization and DHCP IP address assignment.